Mowani Mountain Camp is set amoungst large granite boulders in a picturesque area of Damaraland.

 Cost of meal e.g. lunch: £10-15

 Honeymoons: Treat yourselves to a few nights in the superb suite at Mowani on your Namibia honeymoon.
 Its opulence, seclusion and stupendous views over the surrounding landscape are unbeatable.
 Keeping nature close but luxury and romance closer, this is a perfect honeymoon destination.See more ideas for Honeymoons in Namibia

-Photographic: With its setting among smooth granite kopjies, landscape photographers will be in their element at Mowani.
-The views are spectacular, too, especially from the sundowner spot, which is stunning at all times, not just at sunset.See more ideas for Photographic in Namibia
+Photography holidays: With its setting among smooth granite kopjies, landscape photographers will be in their element at Mowani.
+The views are spectacular, too, especially from the sundowner spot, which is stunning at all times, not just at sunset.See more ideas for Photography holidays in Namibia

 Wildlife safaris: Mowani Mountain Camp offers guided nature drives into the dry river beds in this area.
 The game isn’t dense here, but you’ll probably see a good sprinkling of antelope and birds – and have a fairly good chance of spotting the area’s desert-adapted elephants, although you might have to drive quite a way to find them.See more ideas for Wildlife safaris in Namibia

 Attitude towards children: The lodge has a good attitude to children as longs as they are well behaved.

 Generally recommended for children: Mowani has adult atmosphere, and no special activities for children.
 Being high up, with rocky boulders all around, and no safety rails at all means that there are dangerous drop offs at Mowani.
-Older children are fine here – as long as they are supervised and are aware of the location’s dangers.
+Older children are fine here – as long as they are supervised and are aware of the location's dangers.
 Children need to be old enough to act responsibly, and enjoy the normal activites put on for the adult guests.